yqbear/dirlisting/README.md

 ## Usage

-`dirlisting` can be used to create a directory tree digram that looks like those created with the `tree` command, but from a text file instead of walking an actual directory tree.
+`dirlisting` can be used to create a directory tree listing that looks like those created with the `tree` command, but from a text file instead of walking an actual directory tree.

 ### From code